Ziden/YoloSerializer/README.md

 This project was created mainly with AI automation.
 The architecture and implementation were designed to achieve maximum performance while maintaining Unity IL2CPP compatibility.

-This is an ongoing proccess.
+This is an ongoing process.

 ## License